 In the color input, you can insert color, the color in EasyLanguage are reserved words:

 When you attach your custom indicator to the chart, you’ll change your inputs.
-Generally, a trading system with a high number of inputs is considerate more user-friendly.
+Generally, a trading system with a high number of inputs is considered more user-friendly.
 Graphical inputs are essential: color, width, etc.

 We hope this EasyLanguage tutorial was useful for you.
 You can use this information to create indicators or trading systems with TradeStation and MultiCharts.